7 Weeks Pregnant: The 7th Week of Pregnancy

 Pregnancy Week 7: What is happening with your baby?

 At this point every essential organ has begun to form in the embryo’s tiny body.
-The hair and nipple follicles are forming, and the eyelids and tongue have begun formation.
-The elbows and toes are more visible as the trunk begins to straighten out.*
+The hair and nipple follicles are forming, and the eyelids and tongue have begun developing.
+The elbows and toes are more visible as the trunk begins to straighten out.

 Pregnancy Week 7: How big is your baby?

 Your baby is approximately an inch (2.54 centimeters) long by the end of this week and weighs less than an aspirin.